-- You want to use MRP in a ring topology that also includes non-Siemens devices or you want to receive diagnostic interrupts relating to the MRP status from a device (see "Diagnostic interrupts"): - Assign precisely one device in the ring the role of "redundancy manager". - For all other devices in the ring topology, select the role of "Client".
+- You want to use MRP in a ring topology that also includes non-Siemens devices or you want to receive diagnostic interrupts relating to the MRP status from a device (see "Diagnostic interrupts"): - Assign precisely one device in the ring the role of "Manager (Auto)". - For all other devices in the ring topology, select the role of "Client". - You want to disable MRP: